Drips Are Not Sequences

 Campaign Folder

 Organizational container for grouping drips.
-Create folders like "Not Interested," "Dead Leads," "Nurture."
+Create folders like "Not Interested," "Ghosting," "Niche Cadences."

 Failed Drip